USA Banner

 However, the United States’ waterways are underused.
 The benefits of using our marine waterways --such as reducing landside congestion and reducing system wear and tear -- are not perceived at the individual level.
 Using our waterways more consistently would create more public benefits and incentivize shippers to use these critical transportation channels.

-The United States Marine Highway Program
+Marine Highway Grant Program

 • Develop and broaden marine highway service options and facilitate their further integration into the current U.S. surface transportation system, especially where water-based transport is the most efficient, effective and sustainable option.